Frequently Asked Questions

 People who say that they are afraid to use the tank because they are claustrophobic probably assume that they will be confined and locked into an enclosed space.
 However, you can use the tank with the door partially open if you wish; although it is not advised since the overall body of water will become cold.
 You are in control of the situation and can get in and out when ever you want.
 The tank is such an excellent place to go through your fears claustrophobia that if you want to get rid of yours, it is probably the best place to do it.
 It is not uncommon for people who have feelings of claustrophobia to actually exit the tank expressing that they feel that they no longer suffer from this condition.

 How is the water in the the tank cleaned?
 After each use, the float tank is pumped and filtered through 3 - 10 minute cycles, equaling a total of 30 minutes, using a pump and filter system designed for a residential sized pool (the average sized residential swimming pool, holds 14,500 gallons of water) - many times larger than the size of a float tank, which holds approx. 150 - 170 gallons of water).
 The combination of 600 lbs of pharmaceutical grade Epsom salt (magnesium sulfate) and 50 lbs of sea salt with minuscule amounts of bromine make it cleaner than a pool (without unnatural and harmful chemicals such as Chlorine), and impossible for germs, bacteria and microorganisms to live; in addition, we use a UV pool system placed in-line with the pump and filter to aid in the cleaning of the tank and its water solution.
 The interior liner walls and floor of the tank are regularly wiped down and cleaned to avoid any sort of build up.
 This at times seems like overkill as we have never had any issues with the cleanliness of the liners whatsoever.
 At Ventura Float Center, a daily checklist is followed first thing in the morning and again at the close of business so that pH, alkaline, hydrogen peroxide, and salt to water ratio levels are right where they should be for a proper balance.
-If according to the test results any of these components are incorrect, the appropriate additive and amount will be added and run through the pump and filter cycle, leaving the tank water solution begging for the right person to float.
+If according to the test results any of these components are incorrect, the appropriate additive and amount will be added and run through the pump and filter cycle, leaving the tank water solution begging for the right person to float. * Please refer to the clean water tab on this website’s navigation menu for more details on water maintenance.

 Is the actual float room cleaned after and before sessions?
 We take great care, and time between floats to perform the cleaning and sanitizing of your personal float room; including the following tasks: Total sanitizing of the shower, the floors, fresh bath mats, towels, and the area where the "Q-tips", kleenex, disposable ear plugs, and lotion is stored.
 We are ordinary people, consumers, and float enthusiasts just like you and understand that you, as we, would not want you to ever feel that anyone else has been here before you. *We strongly suggest wherever you choose to float, please do yourself a huge favor and ask about the process and cleaning schedule of your float room and shower.